Skip to content

 The terms were clear: the Mahdi fighters agreed to disarm and withdraw from the shrine complex, while coalition forces agreed to halt offensive operations and pull back from contested areas.
 This fragile truce averted a potential religious catastrophe and provided breathing room for the Iraqi government to consolidate control.

-Though tensions remained high, the ceasefire underscored the necessity of religious leaders in Iraq’s fragile political landscape—an element as important as military might in the battle for Najaf.
+Though tensions remained high, the ceasefire underscored the necessity of religious leaders in Iraq's fragile political landscape.
+An element as important as military might in the battle for Najaf.

 Aftermath: A Fragile Peace